 The entire game is 16 cards.
 I’ve known guys with more credit cards in their wallets.

-This is probably the most portable game I’ve ever seen and our deck has seen some serious use.
+Love Letter is probably the most portable game I’ve ever seen and our deck has seen some serious use.
 It’s the perfect quick game to pull out and play wherever you are.

 The designers have managed to put a very solid deduction/bluffing game into only a handful of cards and it’s a game that will see continuous use.